abonillamena/abonillamena.github.io/_pages/cv.md

 * M.A. in Urban Planning, Latin American School for Social Sciences, Quito-Ecuador, 2020
 * Ph.Ding in Geography, The Pennsylvania State University, 2025 (expected)

-Work experience
+Research experience
 ======
-* Spring 2023: Teacher Assistant
-  * The Pennsylvania State University
-  * Class: GEOG 30N.
-Environment and Society in a Changing World (web)
-  * Duties included: Grading
-  * Supervisor: Dr. Trevor Birkenholtz

 * Winter 2022: Research Assistant
   * The Pennsylvania State University
-  * Duties included: Literature review and case study exploration
+  * Duties included: Literature and documentary review of the Project Eolica del Sur, Oaxaca Mexico for a working paper.
   * Supervisor: Dr. Emily Rosenman

-* Fall 2022: Teacher Assistant
+* Summer 2022: Research Assistant
   * The Pennsylvania State University
-  * Class: GEOG 2N.
-Apocalyptic Geographies
+  * Duties included: Urban Geography syllabus and class co-preparation.
+  * Supervisor: Dr. Emily Rosenman

+* Spring 2022: Research Assistant
+  * The Pennsylvania State University
-  * Duties included: Discussion sections, grading, office hours
+  * Duties included: Literature review on geography, risk, and finance.
-  * Supervisor: Dr. Josh Inwood
+  * Supervisor: Dr. Emily Rosenman

+* January 2020 - August 2021: Researcher
+  * The Latin American School for Social Sciences (FLACSO) and the University of Leeds
+  * Project NOVel Approach for Vital Infrastructure post DisAster
+  * Duties included: Focus groups, semi-structured interviews, archival review, literature review regarding social housing and risk, and spatial analysis.
+  * PI: Dr. Dr. Ornella Luorio and Dr. Michael Janoschka.

+* January 2019 - December 2020: Researcher
+  * The Latin American School for Social Sciences (FLACSO)
+  * Project Contested Cities Ecuador
+  * Duties included: Analysis of housing policies and citizen participation; focus groups and semi-structured interviews; collective mapping and spatial analysis.
+In charge of the scientific publications of the project; and responsible for the organization and writing of the booklets of the seven cities under study, which were delivered to the population, decision-makers, and the public.
+  * PI: Dr. Gustavo Duran

 Skills
 ======
 * Quantive analysis: RStudio basics, Git,
 * Qualitative analysis: Atlat.ti
 * Spatial analysis: ArcGIS, QGIS, GeoDA

-* Skill 2
-  * Sub-skill 2.1
-  *

 Publications
 ======